ksu-is/Patient-Questionaire-in-ER/projectroadmap.md

 - [X] 9.DONE Run code and fix errors
 - [X] 10.
 Complete final third of code
 - [ ] 11.
 Run code and fix errors
-- [ ] Decide to put code into excel spreadsheet like scrape or leave it as is
+- [ ] 12.
+Decide to put code into excel spreadsheet like scrape or leave it as is in IDLE
+- [ ] 13.
+Create Power Point for Project
+- [ ] 14.
+Submit Project